PpaulWang/road-line-detection/writeup.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+First, I converted the images to grayscale, then I run the canny API from opencv to detect the canny, then I select possible region use "region_of_interest", then I get lines through hough transfer, at the end, I drew the lines at the origin image.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by the slope of the line.

 If you'd like to include images to show how the pipeline works, here is how to include an image: